pgj/freebsd-wifibox-alpine/README.md

 *This is a work-in-progress experimental software project without any guarantees or warranties.
-It is shared in the hope that is going to be useful and inspiring for others.*
+It is shared in the hope that is going to be useful and inspiring for others.
+Please report issues at the [FreeBSD Wifibox] repository directly.*

 ## Prerequisites